 Talking about Epson, here another plus is that there’s no such jamming in these printers highlighting specifically those reviewed in this article.

-Whether you need to convert or use the original Epson, one needs a reliable printer that one can rely on.
+Whether you need to convert or use the original Epson, you need a reliable printer that you can rely on.
 Based on our own experiences and choices, the above-reviewed printers are what we think are the best Epson sublimation printers in terms of performance, price, and lifespan.

-However, considering the reviews of the 7 convertible and 3 original sublimation printers, we can conclude it down with 3 of our top picks.
+However, considering the reviews of the 7 convertible and 3 original sublimation printers, we can conclude with 3 of our top picks.